Subprime car loans and bad credit finance explained

 Just because you’ve got a bad credit score doesn’t mean you can’t get a car on finance.
 Here’s all you need to know about subprime car loans

-A poor credit history often makes it impossible to qualify for the 0 per cent APR offers that make some car finance deals so tempting.
+Any issues surfaced by a credit check can make it difficult to qualify for the zero per cent APR offers that make some car finance deals so tempting.
 But fear not, because if this is the case for you there are still ways of getting great finance deals for a new car.
+Read on to find out more…

 What is a subprime or bad credit car loan?

-Subprime loans are loans that lenders agree with parties who might have more trouble than most following a steady repayment schedule.
-When it comes to car finance, there’s no distinct cut-off point where a loan is classified as ‘subprime’, and while there are lenders who specialise in 'subprime car finance', subprime loans can also be offered by mainstream companies.
+Subprime loans are intended for those who may struggle to meet a steady repayment schedule.
+When it comes to car finance, there’s no distinct cut-off point where a loan is classified as ‘subprime’, and while there are lenders who specialise in 'subprime car finance', these loans can also be offered by mainstream companies.

 There are a number of reasons why a borrower could be classified as ‘subprime’ by a finance company.
 A lack of credit history, big debts, bankruptcy and many other factors can all contribute to a bad credit score.
 Any of these - or a combination - could be used to refuse a finance deal on a car, at which point buyers can be directed towards subprime lenders.

 In order to compensate for the risk that subprime borrowers pose, lenders usually hike up interest rates.
-Lenders have been known to charge as much as 42.9 per cent APR, which is in huge contrast to the 0 per cent deals that are regularly offered by manufacturers.
+Lenders have been known to charge rates of over 40 per cent APR, which is in huge contrast to the zero per cent deals that are regularly offered by manufacturers.

 Subprime car loans may also come with other additional fees, while some will have adjustable interest rates, meaning that the interest you pay on the loan isn’t fixed, but varies according to the market.
 This kind of deal can become very costly in the long run.